exasol/public-knowledgebase/Support-and-Services/monitoring-service-faq.md

 #### SOCKS5 Proxy support

-If direct internet access for the monitoring agents is not allowed data can be transferred through a SOCKS5 proxy (https://en.wikipedia.org/wiki/SOCKS#SOCKS5).
-The SOCKS5 proxy also needs to be able to resolve harvester.exasol.com and to access the below listed TCP ports.
+If direct internet access for the monitoring agents is not allowed, data can be transferred through a [SOCKS5 proxy](https://en.wikipedia.org/wiki/SOCKS#SOCKS5).
+The SOCKS5 proxy must be able to resolve harvester.exasol.com and to access the TCP ports listed below.

 ### How is data stored?